cybardev/CybarPass/README.md

   -n NUM, --len NUM  Minimum length of passphrase
   -g, --gui          Run the program in GUI mode

-Launch without arguments for GUI mode or use -g | --gui with /path/to/word/list to preload the file

-PS: -n | --len has no effect in GUI mode
+NOTE: -n | --len has no effect in GUI mode
 ```

 #### Example Runs